The Astroger Webpages

 This is because, although the mammalian heart has left and right atria and ventricles, suggesting at least bilateral symmetry, the "blue" (oxygen-depleted) blood returns from the body to the right atrium and is pumped to the right ventricle, and then on to the lungs, while "red" (oxygen-enriched) blood returns from the lungs to the left atrium and is pumped to the left ventricle, and then on to the body via the aortic artery.

 Why do I mention the mammalian heart in this context?
-Because there is actually an animation of a beating mammalian heart in the Mathcad videos at PlanetPTC.
-To see it, click on the link Heartbeat.
+Because there was actually an animation of a beating mammalian heart in the Mathcad videos at PlanetPTC.
+I can no longer find it online; but a search for "Beating Heart" now will yield numerous hits on your favorite search engine.

 Back to Top